Quantum Gravity signatures in late time Universe: Observational Implications

+\item The rapid transitions are primarily mediated by vacuum graviton correlations\footnote{If we take the classical gravitons instead, in the transition amplitude the derivatives of the classical product $h_{ij}h_{lm}$ will appear which will be abysmally small, unlike the quantum correlator}.
+The upward transitions will happen primarily through vacuum fluctuations but the de-excitations will cause an extra graviton emission, akin to spontaneous emission, causing a burst of gravitons which will further lead to visible effects of CMB polarizations \cite{CMBPolStudyTeam:2008rgp}.
+The number of such gravitons will be proportional to the number of bound atoms (any bound atom will also undergo similar transitions many times during the era $\omega_{eff} \sim 0$) and thus provides a lower bound on polarization.

+\item Further, the infusion of gravitons leads to conversion of energy from vacuum to real particles, contributing as an additional source of energy in late time era, pertinent to the recent debate of apparent upshift of the Hubble parameter visualized from the low red shift surveys \cite{DiValentino:2021izs}, note that $H^2 \sim \sum \rho$.
+In fact, since gravity is expected to couple to dark matter also uniformly, if the dark matter atoms also have a similar bound state structure, they will also contribute to such energy extraction from the graviton vacuum.

-We have seen that the transition rate of the hydrogen atom across different $n,l,m$ and $n',l',m'$ shoots up abruptly when the universe undergoes a near perfect matter dominated phase $\delta \rightarrow 0$, even for a finite duration of expansion history.
-This will cause rapid transitions across these states which are primarily mediated by graviton coupling.
-Moreover, it is easy to see from Eq.~\eqref{TransitionProb} that the leading order divergent term is symmetric under $\Omega\rightarrow -\Omega$.
-In terms of thermality, this condition is acheived in Unruh de Witt Detectors if they are put in infinite temperature bath.
-Therefore the hydrogen atoms will undergo rapid excitations and de-excitations to disrupt the standard thermal distribution they would have established w.r.t. the background CMBR (which will be of the order of 10-100 K around this window) .
+\item It is easy to see from Eq.~\ref{TransitionProb} that the leading order divergent term is symmetric under $\Omega\rightarrow -\Omega$.
+In terms of thermality, this condition is achieved in Unruh deWitt Detectors if they are put in {\it infinite temperature bath} (also see \cite{dhanuka2022unruh}).
+Therefore the hydrogen atoms will undergo rapid excitations and de-excitations to disrupt the standard thermal distribution they would have established w.r.t. the background CMBR (which will be of the order of $60-300 K$ around the window where $w_{eff} \sim 0$ [see fig.(\ref{Fig1})]).
 Under the action of the graviton mediated rapid transitions the hydrogen atoms will renegotiate a new equilibrium condition $n_e/n_g \sim\Gamma_{\uparrow}/\Gamma_{\downarrow} \sim 1$.
-There will be minor deviation from this relation as the universe grows out of the matter dominated phase and the subdominant terms start contributing \cite{dhanuka2022unruh}.
-Such excited atoms will start emitting through other channels as well when the graviton driven transitions gradually fade away and thus will leave optical imprints as well.
+As the universe grows out of the matter dominated phase and the graviton driven transitions gradually fade away \cite{dhanuka2022unruh}, such excited atoms will start emitting through other channels as well and may leave optical imprints \cite{Bowman:2018yin}.